GIGAMOLE/ComposeFadingEdges/README.md

 # ComposeFadingEdges

-The `ComposeFadingEdges` is a powerful Android Compose library that seamlessly incorporates customisable fading edges with horizontal or vertical orientations, static or scrollable dynamic content, clipping or color drawing mechanism.
+The `ComposeFadingEdges` is a powerful Android Compose library that seamlessly incorporates customisable fading edges with horizontal or vertical orientations, static or scrollable content, clip or color draw.

 ![](/media/demo.gif)